 3. Will most prescriptions be for the Suboxone formulation?

 Yes.
-Suboxone is the formulation used in the majority of patients.
+Suboxone is the formulation used in the majority of patients

 4. How are Subutex and Suboxone different from the current treatment options for opiate dependence such as methadone?

-Currently opiate dependence treatments like methadone can be dispensed only in a limited number of clinics that specialize in addiction treatment.
+Currently, opiate dependence treatments like methadone can be dispensed only in a limited number of clinics that specialize in addiction treatment.
 There are not enough addiction treatment centers to help all patients seeking treatment.
 Subutex and Suboxone are the first narcotic drugs available under the Drug Abuse Treatment Act (DATA) of 2000 for the treatment of opiate dependence that can be prescribed in a doctor’s office.
-This change will provide more patients the opportunity to access treatment.
+This change will provide more patients with the opportunity to access treatment.

 5. What are some possible side effects of Subutex and Suboxone?

 (This is NOT a complete list of side effects reported with Suboxone and Subutex.
 Refer to the package insert for a more complete list of side effects.)

 The most common reported side effect of Subutex and Suboxone include:

 Like other opioids, Subutex and Suboxone have been associated with respiratory depression (difficulty breathing) especially when combined with other depressants.

 6. Are patients able to take home supplies of these medicines?